E-commerce

 Granular consent

-Marketing vs analytics: a balance between compliance and performance visibility.
+Marketing vs analytics: balance compliance and performance visibility.

-Customers ask questions and submit complaints in comments, private messages, and public reviews.
+Customers ask questions and file complaints in comments, private messages, and public reviews.
 Short response times are expected on some platforms.
-Crises (defective product, controversy) require procedures and legal validation before publication.
+Crises (defective product, controversy) require procedures and legal approval before publishing.

 Playbook

-Escalation levels, brand tone, prohibition of aggressive arguments: protects the employee as well as the brand.
+Escalation levels, brand tone, ban on aggressive arguments: protect the employee as well as the brand.

 Reviews and stars

-Post-purchase review solicitation consistent with a loyalty strategy: appropriate timing and channel.
+Requesting post-purchase reviews, aligned with a customer loyalty strategy: appropriate timing and channel.

 Misinformation